 The factors driving EV adoption, the need to overcome barriers, and the potential for short-term benefits as well as substantial long-term utility customer and societal benefits, have led Avista to propose a two-year EVSE pilot program that accomplishes two primary objectives:

-install a moderate number of different EVSE types in beneficial locations, in order to immediately support EV adoption and develop the capability to deploy an effective EVSE program on a larger scale.
+Install a moderate number of different EVSE types in beneficial locations, in order to immediately support EV adoption and develop the capability to deploy an effective EVSE program on a larger scale.

 Determine EV residence locations and base charging profiles for residential, workplace and public charging locations, in order to better estimate system impacts, facilitate long range planning, and design useful demand response experiments.